Search Companies House UK by entering a company name in the business search on the left handside, which provides live access to

 local directors.
 They meet on a regular basis, typically monthly, to provide advice

-on the governance of the agency, in particular, its performance, corporate plan and targets.
+on the governance, in particular, its performance, corporate plan and targets.

 from both the public and private sectors.